Table of Contents

 Therefore, any deposits you hold above the deposit protection limit would still be subject to a “haircut” or “bail in” under the OBR scheme.

-Latest Update: What We Now Know About the Proposed Bank Deposit Protection Scheme
+Latest Update 2023: What We Now Know About the Proposed Bank Deposit Protection Scheme

 A public consultation period ran until October 2021, seeking feedback on the details of the proposed bank deposit protection scheme.

-As a result of this consultation the Labour government has decided to increase the level of protection to $100,000 per depositor, per approved financial institution.
-The law is still to be drafted, but the scheme is expected to be in place in 2023.
-With draft legislation for the Deposit Takers Act due in late 2021.
+As a result of this consultation the Labour government decided to increase the level of protection to $100,000 per depositor, per approved financial institution.
+The Deposit Takers Bill has been drafted and is expected to come into law in mid to late 2023.

 “Any increase in banks’ funding or operating costs under a depositor protection regime might be passed on to bank customers through higher mortgage rates or lower term deposit rates, or might result in a lower supply of credit to the real economy.
 This could adversely affect investment and economic activity in New Zealand.”

 But we’d imagine that figure will need to be doubled, given the coverage has doubled.
-As the initial proposal stated, it’s likely these costs will be passed on to deposit holders via lower interest returns (can they get any lower?!)
+As the initial proposal stated, it’s likely these costs will be passed on to deposit holders via lower interest returns.
 Or through mortgage rates or maybe even higher fees.

 What About Accounts at Multiple Banks?

-Following the consultation, accounts held at multiple banks by one individual will also be covered.
+Following the consultation, it was determined that accounts held at multiple banks by one individual will also be covered.
 So you should be able to “spread your eggs” across a number of banks and therefore achieve greater coverage than the $100,000 limit.

-Also it appears if a couple have a joint account they will have coverage of $100,000 per person.
+Also if a couple have a joint account they will have coverage of $100,000 per person.